Lilekha/Vehicle-Theft-Analysis---SQL-Project/README.md

 4. **Population vs. Density Scatter Plot:** Create a scatter plot of population versus density, with point size representing the number of stolen vehicles.
 5. **Regional Theft Map:** Create a map of the regions, coloring them based on the number of stolen vehicles.

-5. **Regional Theft Map:** Create a map of the regions, coloring them based on the number of stolen vehicles.

 ```sql
 -- OBJECTIVE 3: Identify where vehicles are likely to be stolen